danielvillahermosadominguez/katalistpaymentservice/README.md

 # Task related with the POC
 - [In progress ] Remove gson as a dependency and use object mapper for serialization
-- [ ] BDD and retry for learning and financial
+- [ ] Manual tests - description of regression tests
-  - [ ] Resend in case of error + to be sure the mail has been sent (invoice)
 - [ ] Course with Zero price => we should allow to the user subscribe
-- [ ] Manual tests - description of regression tests
 - [ ] Web: refactor paths in the tests
 - [ ] Web: refactor of code js - to many ifs for fields
-- [ ] Test the main changes of the refactor (split the two calls from paycomet) in Azure.
-- [ ] IP, get the ip from the request and prepare for development with a fixed IP
 - [ ] Connection holded PRO
 - [ ] Connection moodle PRO + configuration of security
 - [ ] Deploy the bundle and avoid to use embebed library i18n